dandxy89/lp_parser_rs/README.md

 ## Overview

 A robust Rust library for parsing, modifying, and writing Linear Programming (LP) files.
-Built on the [NOM](https://docs.rs/nom/latest/nom/) parsing framework, this crate provides comprehensive support for the LP file format with the ability to parse, programmatically modify, and regenerate LP files according to major industry specifications.
+Built on the [LALRPOP](https://github.com/lalrpop/lalrpop) parser generator, this crate provides comprehensive support for the LP file format with the ability to parse, programmatically modify, and regenerate LP files according to major industry specifications.

 ### Supported Specifications